TLBC-pl/VoiceBreaker/readme.md

   - [VB-CABLE Virtual Audio Device](https://vb-audio.com/Cable/) (or another virtual audio cable)
   - An OpenAI API Key

+> ⚠️ **VoiceBreaker currently works only on Windows.**
+> Support for macOS and Linux is planned for the future.

 ## Installation and Configuration

 1.  **Clone the repository and install dependencies:**